gvwilson/thirdbit/teaching/rules.md

 # The Rules

-It's impossible to put everything that matters about teaching and learning on a single page, but these ten points are always worth remembering.
+It's impossible to put everything that matters about teaching and learning on a single page, but these points are always worth remembering.

 1. Be kind: all else is details.